-Once you have worked out the amount of Class 1A NICs due you will need to complete and send us a form P11D(b), ‘Return of Class 1A National Insurance contributions due’, showing the total amount of Class 1A NICs due.
+Once you’ve worked out the amount of Class 1A NICs due you’ll need to complete and send us a form P11D(b), ‘Return of Class 1A National Insurance contributions due’, showing the total amount of Class 1A NICs due.

 You must send us both the P11D and the P11D(b) declaration by 6 July following the tax year in which the benefit is provided.
 If you registered online to payroll all your benefits prior to the start of the tax year and have done so, you just need to send form P11D(b).
 If you payrolled any benefits without registering online to do so, you need to send P11Ds as well, and make a note on the P11D to show which benefits have been taxed through the payroll.

-If you use substitute forms or lists or other methods of returning P11D information that have been agreed with us, you should allow for items subject to Class 1A NICs to be identified on your substitute returns or lists.
+If you use substitute forms or lists or other methods of returning P11D information that have been agreed with us, you should identify the items subject to Class 1A NICs on your substitute returns or lists.

 Where appropriate, you should: